shazChaudhry/docker-elastic/README.md

 * Check status of the stack services by running the following commands:
   * `docker stack services elastic`
   * `docker stack ps --no-trunc elastic` _(address any error reported at this point)_
-  * `curl -XGET -u elastic:changeme '127.0.0.1:9200/_cat/health?v&pretty'` _(Inspect cluster helth status which sould be green.
+  * `curl -XGET -u ${ELASTICSEARCH_USERNAME}:${ELASTICSEARCH_PASSWORD} '127.0.0.1:9200/_cat/health?v&pretty'` _(Inspect cluster helth status which sould be green.
 It should also show 2x nodes in todal)_
 * If in case beats are also desired to be installed in this very docker swarm cluster, then use the instructions provided in the next section

 # Deploy Beats
 SSH in to the master node of the Docker Swarm cluster allocated to running containerized custom applicatins and beats.
-Clone this repo and change directory as per the instructions in the previous section
+Clone this repo and change directory as per the instructions above.

 Execute the following commands to deploy filebeat and metricbeat:
   * `export ELASTIC_VERSION=6.5.0`